+352 2456-1

 Pollina

-This pretty tourist resort near Cefalù boasts a beautiful fine sand beach.
-The community is also very closely connected with the land: the harvest of manna is still celebrated with great pomp at Finale di Pollina in June.
-Distance to Palermo airport : approx. 100 km.
+This pretty little seaside town near Cefalù boasts a long, fine sandy beach.
+It also maintains close links with the land, with the manna harvest still celebrated here at Finale di Pollina in June.
+Distance from Palermo airport: approx. 100 km.

 terrasini